nguyenhoangminh1106/nguyenhoangminh1106/README.md

 ABOUT ME ✌️
 Passionate problem solver with experience building real products in startup environments.
 Strong at troubleshooting, clear communication, and owning work end to end.
 Background across full-stack development, cloud, and AI-powered systems, working closely with founders to ship features into production.
 Curious, adaptable, and driven by startups, entrepreneurship, and turning ideas into impact.
 Let's connect!

-🌱 I’m currently learning DevOps, Cloud, Cyber Security, and much more ...
+🌱 I’m currently learning Product, AI, Cloud, and much more ...
 👯 I'm always eager to learn new skills, collaborate with others, and take on new challenges.
 🤔 I'm looking for opportunities to apply my knowledge and creativity in the IT industry.
 🔭 I have a strong passion for start-ups and entrepreneurship.